TrustInsights/theloomer/README.md

 ## Process

+Edit the first few lines of the code in the UTM parameters to set them to the source, medium, and campaign you desire.
+You only need to do this when they change.

 Run the script from your local computer in the same directory as your HTML file, with this syntax:

 ```